yxia521/JS120_OOP/lesson_1/OOP_intro_note.md

   let pete = {
     name: 'Pete',
-    pet: cat,
+    pet: cat,     // here cat is collaborator

     printName() {
       console.log(`My name is ${this.name}!`);
     },
   };
   ```

 `pete` object has a collaborator object `cat` stored in its `pet` property.

 When we need to access that `pet`, we can use `pete.pet` to reference the desired state or behavior: use `pete.pet` to call the `makeNoise` method, etc...

 - Functions as object factories

   - you need to create hundreds or thousands of similar objects